How To Get A Mortgage With A New Job

 How Long Do I Need To Have A Job To Qualify For A Mortgage?

 In the simplest terms, underwriters look at your employment and income as your ability to repay the loan.
-Therefore, they’ll usually request documentation of a two-year work history in the form of:
+Therefore, they’ll usually request documentation of 2 years of work history in the form of:

 - Tax returns (federal and income)